The Origin and History of Aromatherapy

 It is important to note that the term aromatherapy implies a health-related therapy.
 The way Gattefosse understood the term, it did not necessarily involve the sense of smell.
 Natural essential oils have pharmacological effects, like healing burns, killing bacteria, etc., that are independent of their fragrance.

 The word aromatherapy has been widely misused in advertising to promote products that simply "smell."
-There are many artificial, laboratory-produced, inferior fragrance products on the market that have no have therapeutic value whatsoever.
+There are many artificial, laboratory-produced, inferior fragrance products on the market that have no therapeutic value whatsoever.

 Only essential oils from plants grown and harvested with care--organic or wild-crafted where possible--and distilled under expert supervision maintain nature's balance of chemical constituents.
 High-quality essential oils have the balanced chemical profile that exactly matches nerve receptors in the human body, making it possible for the body to use the information for health and well-being.